 Pruning Weeping Cherry Trees: When, How & Common Mistakes

-Although their name may suggest otherwise, weeping cherry trees bring joy to any garden.
-When in full bloom, their canopy transforms into a beautiful cluster of delicate flowers, spreading joy throughout the surroundings.
+Despite their name, weeping cherry trees have the unique ability to bring joy to any garden.
+When in full bloom, these trees create a stunning canopy of delicate flowers, spreading happiness throughout their surroundings.

 However, it takes some work to get the weeping cherry into good shape, not just regular watering and feeding.
 Pruning is a crucial aspect of weeping cherry tree care.